ros-industrial-attic/yak/README.md

 # yak

-yak (yet another kinfu) is a library and ROS wrapper for truncated sign distance fields (TSDF)
+yak (yet another kinfu) is a library and ROS wrapper for Truncated Signed Distance Fields (TSDFs).

+A TSDF is a probabilistic representations of a solid surface in 3D space.
+It's a useful tool for combining many noisy incomplete sensor readings into a single smooth and complete model.

+To break down the name:

+Distance field: Each voxel in the volume contains a value that represents its metric distance from the closest point on the surface.
+Voxels very far from the surface have high-magnitude distance values, while those near the surface have values approaching zero.

+Signed: Voxels outside the surface have positive distances, while voxels inside the surface have negative distances.
+This allows the representation of solid objects.
+The distance field becomes a gradient that shifts from positive to negative as it crosses the surface.

+Truncated: Only the distance values of voxels very close to the surface are regularly updated.
+Distances beyond a certain threshold have their values capped at +/- 1.
+This decreases the cost of integrating new readings, since not every voxel in the volume needs to be updated.

-This package handles two very different use cases.
+yak handles two very different use cases.
 It can reconstruct from a RGBD camera moved around by a human without any knowledge of pose relative to the global frame.
 It can also reconstruct from a sensor mounted on a robot arm using pose hints provided by TF and robot kinematics.
 The idea is that this second case doesn't need to deduce sensor motion by comparing the most recent reading to previous readings via ICP, so it should work better in situations with incomplete sensor readings.

-The manual situation should work out of the box without any other packages.
+The human-guided situation should work out of the box without any other packages.
 You might need to force the sensor to reset to get the volume positioned in a desirable orientation around your target.
 The easiest way to do this is to cover and uncover the camera lens.

-The robot-assisted situation is basically hardcoded to use the sensors and workcell models from the Godel blending project.
+The robot-assisted situation is currently partially hardcoded to use the sensors and work cell models from the Godel blending project.
 This will change soon to make it more generalized!

 # yak_meshing